 Slip and fall is a certain variety of accident where you sustain injuries on another person’s property.
 An actual trip is not necessary for a valid claim.
 The basic principle behind slip and fall cases is that another person was responsible for a dangerous situation on their property, and that hazard led to your injury.
 Numerous laws govern slip and fall injuries in North Carolina, and an experienced Charlotte slip and fall lawyer will be able to go over your specific situation with you.
 In general, the first step of a slip and fall lawsuit is establishing the property owner’s negligence.
 This involves showing that they failed to fulfill their duty to make their premises safe for you to visit.

-If you incurred injuries in a slip and fall accident, contact a Charlotte premises liability lawyer from Randall & Stump, PLLC at (980) 237-4579, or reach out online to schedule a free case consultation.
+If you incurred injuries in a slip and fall accident, contact a Charlotte premises liability lawyer from Randall & Stump, Criminal Defense Attorneys at (980) 237-4579, or reach out online to schedule a free case consultation.

 Premises Liability and Establishing Negligence

 The law in North Carolina requires a uniform standard of safety landowners must provide to all lawful visitors.
 The property owner must take reasonable care that you do not experience harm while on their land.
 This involves correcting all dangerous situations that do not require an excessive burden or effort to fix.
 If there is a danger that cannot be reasonably eliminated, such as an issue caused by the landscape or natural elements, the property owner must provide you with adequate warning.
 If you’re trespassing on the property, the landowner’s only duty is to not harm you intentionally.

 Slip and fall settlements hinge on whether the property owner’s negligence was the cause of your injury.
 There are two types of negligence you can attempt to establish: